amaggi/waveloc/sphinx/getting_started.rst

 You can download the latest distribution on the `waveloc downloads page
 <http://github.com/amaggi/waveloc/downloads>`_, or if you're feeling
-courageous you can download the deveopment version from github: http://github.com/amaggi/waveloc.
+courageous you can download the development version from github: http://github.com/amaggi/waveloc.

 System requirements :